Towards gain tuning for numerical KKL observers: Introduction

-In~\cite{Ramos2020}, a method is proposed to approximate the mappings by performing nonlinear regression on datasets generated from trajectories of the system and the observer.
-Given fixed observer parameters, a neural network interpolates between dataset points, and the resulting mapping is used to compute state estimates from observer values.
+In~\citet{Ramos2020}, a method is proposed to approximate the mapping by performing nonlinear regression on datasets generated from trajectories of the system and the observer.
+Given fixed observer parameters, a neural network approximates the considered mapping, which is then used to compute state estimates from observer values.

-In this paper, we build on the approach of~\cite{Ramos2020} and propose a first step towards calibration of the observer.
-Our main contribution is a procedure to learn the dependency of the mappings involved in KKL observer design with respect to some of the observer parameters.
-Our approach is as follows.
-First, we set the matrix responsible for the contraction properties of the observer dynamics based on a pre-defined filter, parametrized by its cut-off frequency.
-We then approximate the KKL mappings as functions of this frequency using neural networks.
-This approximation is enabled by appropriately sampling the state-space, improved upon~\cite{Ramos2020}.
-We then propose an easily computable performance criterion to choose the frequency that, in some sense, trades off the transient performance against the sensitivity to noise of the state estimate.
-Numerical simulations of academic examples illustrate the approach.
-We also present an alternative approach in which the tuning matrix is optimized jointly with the parameters of a particular neural network to minimize the criterion directly.
+In this paper, we build on the approach of~\citet{Ramos2020} and propose a first step towards calibration of the observer.
+Our main contribution is a procedure to select the gain matrix using a tuning criterion that, in some sense, trades off the transient performance against the sensitivity to measurement noise.
+We start by setting this matrix based on a pre-defined filter, parametrized by its cut-off frequency.
+We then approximate the KKL mapping for different values of this parameter using neural networks, either independently or by learning the mapping as a function of the parameter.
+This approximation is enabled by appropriately sampling the state-space, improved upon~\citet{Ramos2020}.
+Computing the proposed criterion for all values of the parametrized gain matrix leads to an optimal calibration for the observer, in the sense of the proposed empirical criterion.
+Numerical simulations illustrate the approach.

 The paper is organized as follows.
 In Sec.~\ref{sec:KKL_observers}, we recall the main idea behind KKL observer design.
-In Sec.~\ref{sec:numerical_methods}, we detail our numerical approach for state-space sampling, observer parametrization and nonlinear regression.
-In~\ref{sec:results}, we illustrate the merits of the approach through numerical simulations.
-Finally, in~\ref{sec:towards_optimization}, we propose a path towards joint optimization of the observer parameters and neural network coefficients.
+In Sec.~\ref{sec:gain_tuning_criterion}, we propose an empirical gain tuning criterion, then detail our numerical approach for state-space sampling, observer parametrization and nonlinear regression in Sec.~\ref{sec:numerical_methods}.
+Finally, we illustrate the merits of the approach through numerical simulations in Sec.~\ref{sec:results}, before concluding in Sec.~\ref{sec:conclu}.